 When you create an account, we collect:

-You and your firm upload documents and information to the Service, including but not limited to:
+You, your firm, and any AI agents acting on your behalf upload, generate, or submit documents and information to the Service, including but not limited to:

 We treat all User Content as highly confidential and subject to attorney-client privilege.
 We do not access, review, or use User Content except as necessary to provide the Service to you or as required by law.